 Rain or shine put on a condom raincoat

 There’s no reason you wouldn’t use a condom unless you’re in an absolutely monogamous relationship with a verified infection-free history.
 Wear a new one every time.
 Wear a new one with every new erection.
 Wear a new one when you switch up kinds of sex.
 Condoms mean the weather’s fine, and it’s time to play.
 Get it on!

-You can get them anywhere
+You can get condoms anywhere

 Condoms are amazingly accessible.
 Virtually any store’s health and beauty section has a remarkable selection of condoms.
 You can get them free from most reproductive health clinics.
 Just stop in.
 And condoms don’t need to break the budget because name brands don’t mean condoms are any better.
-All condom manufacturers must past strict government guidelines for quality and reliability.
+All condom manufacturers must pass strict government guidelines for quality and reliability.

-Take two there’s plenty
+Take two there are plenty